ANVISA Brazil Medical Device Registration

 • Notification Form

-• Manufacturer Authorization Letter (for imported devices, authorizes the license holder to represent your product)
+• Manufacturer Authorization Letter (for imported devices)

 • Certificate of Compliance (SBAC), if applicable

-• Proof of Compliance with Applicable Technical Regulations
+• Proof of compliance with applicable technical regulations

 • Manufacturer Authorization Letter

-• Good Manufacturing Practices (GMP) Certificate
+• Good Manufacturing Practices (BGMP) Certificate

 • Certificate of Compliance (SBAC), if applicable

-• Proof of Compliance with Applicable Technical Regulations
+• Proof of compliance with applicable technical regulations

 ANVISA Brazil Medical Device Registration Pathway